home-assistant/home-assistant.io/source/_components/fleetgo.markdown

 ---
 layout: page
-title: "RitAssist"
+title: "FleetGO"
-description: "Instructions on how to use a RitAssist as a device tracker."
+description: "Instructions on how to use a FleetGO as a device tracker."
 date: 2018-06-15 22:00
 sidebar: true
 comments: false
 sharing: true
 footer: true
-logo: ritassist.png
+logo: fleetgo.png
 ha_category:
   - Car
 ha_iot_class: Cloud Polling
 ha_release: 0.76
 redirect_from:
- - /components/device_tracker.ritassist/
+ - /components/device_tracker.fleetgo/
 ---

-The `ritassist` device tracker platform allows you to integrate your vehicles equipped with [RitAssist](https://ritassist.nl/) or [FleetGO](https://fleetgo.com) hardware into Home Assistant.
+The `fleetgo` device tracker platform allows you to integrate your vehicles equipped with [FleetGO](https://fleetgo.com) hardware into Home Assistant.
 It allows you to see certain details about your vehicle, but also shows your vehicle on the map.

 ## {% linkable_title Setup %}